-- Intimate Partner Violence: Any act of abuse, violence, or threatened act of violence that occurs between individuals who are involved or have been involved in a sexual, dating, spousal, domestic or other intimate relationship.
-Psychological abuse is a form of Intimate Partner Violence. - Stalking: Engaging in a course of conduct directed at a specific person, on the basis of sex/gender, that is unwelcome, and would cause a reasonable person to fear bodily injury or to experience substantial emotional distress. - o Stalking includes, but is not limited to acts in which a person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property. - o Stalking includes "cyber-stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, cell phones, texts, or other similar devices or forms of contact. - Bullying: Repeated and/or severely aggressive behavior that is likely to intimidate or intentionally hurt, control or diminish another person.
+- Dating Violence: Any act of violence, on the basis of sex, committed by an individual who is in or has been in a social relationship of a romantic or intimate nature with another.
+This includes, but is not limited to, threats or the presence of sexual or physical abuse. - Domestic Violence: Any act of violence, on the basis of sex, committed by a current or former spouse or intimate partner of the complainant. - Stalking: Engaging in a course of conduct directed at a specific person, on the basis of sex/ gender, that is directed at a specific person and would cause a reasonable person to fear for their safety, the safety of others or results in substantial emotional distress. - Stalking includes, but is not limited to two or more acts in which a person directly, indirectly or through third parties, by any action, method, device or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person or interferes with another person's property. - Stalking includes "cyber-stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, cell phones, texts or other similar devices or forms of contact. - Substantial emotional distress is defined as significant mental suffering or anguish that may, but does not necessarily require medial or other professional treatment or counseling. - Bullying: Repeated and/or severely aggressive behavior that is likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally.